Examples of Website Navigation Best Practices

 Track Navigation Usage

-Finally, not enough companies take the time to measure their navigation’s usage.
+Finally, not enough companies take the time to measure their navigation usage.
 When it comes to navigation, you want to make sure each page included in the navigation still should be in the navigation.
-If pages aren’t getting clicked on or pages no longer represent things people are interested in finding, those pages should be removed from the navigation.
-You also want to measure how people get to different pages and how people expect to find information of interest.
-People might want to find a page, but they don’t expect or need to find that page in the header navigation.
-Instead, a link in the text or in the sidebar would be enough.
-As a result, you need to look at two data points: what people are clicking on and what people want to click on.
+If pages aren’t getting clicked on that might mean pages no longer represent things people are interested in finding.
+So, those pages should be removed from the navigation.

 Website Navigation Best Practices Recap